-MOCA maintains current and accurate data in the Organic Integrity Database for each operation which it certifies and will provide a copy of all denials of certification to the USDA NOP Administrator and the CDFA State Organic Program (SOP) official upon request.
+MOCA submits a copy of all denial of certification to the USDA NOP Administrator and the CDFA SOP official.

 Proposed Suspension and/or Revocation (Continuation Operations)

 When rebuttal is unsuccessful, or correction of the noncompliance is not completed within the prescribed time period, MOCA shall send the operation a written notification of proposed suspension or revocation of certification of the entire operation or a portion of the operation, as applicable to the noncompliance.
 When correction of the noncompliance is not possible, the notification of noncompliance and the proposed suspension or revocation of certification may be combined in one notification.